sousou15/Backdoor/README.md

 Maat: Grants comprehensive access to target systems, facilitating command execution, file manipulation, and reconnaissance.
 Server.
 Port: 12345

-MaatReverse: Establishes a covert reverse connection, enabling communication from the target to the operator's server without detection.
+MaatReverse: Establishes a covert reverse connection, enabling communication from the target to the operator's server.
 Reverse shell.

 Hestia: Creates a concealed interface for secure file retrieval from the target system, ensuring stealthy data extraction.
 Server.
 Port: 5000